Christine Lagarde Fast Facts

-(CNN)Here's a look at the life of Christine Lagarde, Managing Director of the International Monetary Fund.
+(CNN)Here's a look at the life of Christine Lagarde, who has been nominated to be the director of the European Central Bank.

 Personal: